johnpeart/johnpeart.github.io/src/posts/blogpost/2024-09-22-games-collection.md

 Currently, this new collection showcases games I've played on *PlayStation*.
 Quite clearly none of those games were released on the *Game Boy* (although in the case of *Elden Ring*, someone has done a [bang-up job of a demake](https://shin.itch.io/elden-ring-gb)).

 Why *Game Paks* then?
-Because it's fun!
+Because it’s fun!

 ## Platinums.
 Platinums everywhere.